| Document Number | Revision Number | Revision Date |

 Single-Language Variants

-Using a language-specific Whisper model is recommended when:
+Using a single-language variant is recommended when:

 - The input language is known in advance.